Cron-J/User-Tenant-TestData-Generator/README.md

-User-Tenant Test TestData Generator
+User-Tenant TestData Generator
 =================================================

-The purpose of this app is to generate the test script/database for [User - Tenant project] (https://github.com/Cron-J/User-Tenant) for performance testing.
+The purpose of this app is to generate the test script/database for [User-Tenant project] (https://github.com/Cron-J/User-Tenant) for performance testing.

 ### Install an app